If you have pain, tingling, and other problems in your hand because of carpal tunnel syndrome, you can take steps to help the pain.

 hands or with your wrists bent.
 Wearing a

 wrist splint at night is often

-Taking nonsteroidal anti-inflammatory drugs (NSAIDs), which may
+Asking your doctor if you can take nonsteroidal anti-inflammatory drugs (NSAIDs), which may

 help reduce swelling and relieve pain.
 They may be helpful for some people, although